 Dissolve the bicarbonate of soda in 25ml of warm water.

-After the 90 minutes has passed and the mixture has become foamy, add the bicarb/water and whisk to combine.
+After the 90 minutes has passed and the mixture has become foamy, add the bicarb/water mixture and whisk to combine.

 Cover once again and leave it to foam up.
 This will take around 30 minutes.